graphcommerce-org/graphcommerce/docs/framework/plugins.md

 ### Limitations

 - It is not possible to write a plugin in the root of a project.
-This means that this functionality (for now) only works for GraphCommerce packages.
+This means that this functionality (for now) only works to create plugins for GraphCommerce packages.
-- It is currently only possible to extend React Components.
-In theory other types of plugins should also be possible.
+- It is currently is only possible to extend React Components.
+This however sets the foundation to allow for a more flexible plugin system in the future.
+- It currently isn't possible to provide a plugin sort order.
+The sort order of the plugin isn't guaranteed at the moment.
+This effectively means that it isn't possible to override a plugin.
+- It currently isn't possible to disable a single plugin, the only way is to remove the package from your package.json.
+- There currently isn't a way for the plugin to determine if the plugin should be activated.
+For example, the code for Google Analytics should only be added if the user has configured it.
+This is currently not possible.